Previous | Next | Home

 The compiled Java code, and any data and resource files required by the code, are bundled automatically by the Android development tools into an Android package, which is an archive file with a .apk extension.
 All the code in a single .apk file is one Android application (or app).
 Installing an app on a mobile device consists of installing the corresponding .apk file on that device.

-Thus, the crash of an application is generally not of direct consequence to any other application because they are sandboxed in separate virtual machines.
+This is termed the principle of least privilege: by default, each app has access only to the components that it requires for its functionality and no more.
+Thus, the crash of an application is generally not of direct consequence to any other application because each app is sandboxed in a separate virtual machine.
 There are mechanisms to change these defaults and to allow different apps to share data and resources, but to do so requires explicit override of the defaults.
 For example, two applications can be made to share the same ID, in which case they can see each other's files, and if they share the same ID they can we arranged to share the same VM by running under the same Linux process.

 An activity is a single, focused "activity"; the closest analogy in normal computing is probably to that of a window on a desktop computer screen.
 For example, a simple activity might present a set of choice buttons to a user.
 An application could consist of a single activity, but more often will involve a sequence of activities, each of which is independent of the others, but all organized toward the common goal of the application.
 The typical motif for accomplishing this is to designate one activity as the screen first presented to the user, with movement between this and subsequent activities accomplished by having a current activity call another (with the visual consequence most often being that one visible screen is replaced by another on the device).
 For example, clicking a button on the first screen might replace that screen with another screen containing other widgets, a web page, a movie, or text information.
 Visually, the window corresponding to an activity represents a hierarchy of view objects derived from the base class View, as we discuss more extensively in Android User Interfaces.